RAC1: Role in glucose transport

 Rac1 is expressed in significant amounts in insulin sensitive tissues, such as adipose tissue and skeletal muscle.
 Here Rac1 regulated the translocation of glucose transporting GLUT4 vesicles from intracellular compartments to the plasma membrane.
 In response to insulin, this allows for blood glucose to enter the cell to lower blood glucose.
-In conditions of obesity and type 2 diabetes, Rac1 signaling in skeletal muscle is dysfunctional, suggesting that Rac1 contributes to the progression of the disease.
+In conditions of obesity and type 2 diabetes, Rac1 signalling in skeletal muscle is dysfunctional, suggesting that Rac1 contributes to the progression of the disease.